 Geographic proximity

 Google is normally able to determine your approximate geographic location from your IP address and other meta data that it can obtain as you browse.
-It is believed that Google now uses the knowledge of your approximate location to return relevant search results.
-For example, if a person happens to be located in Auckland when searching for the term 'Beekeeping' and your site uses 'Auckland' then it is more likely to be returned higher in search results even though the person didn't specifically include the term 'Auckland' in their search.
+Google now uses the knowledge of your approximate location to return relevant search results.
+Include location-based keywords naturally throughout your site, and ensure consistent business details across your pages.

 Inbound links

-It is believed that Google applies greater importance to websites that are linked to from other websites.
-For example, if five other websites link to a page on your website as a reference resource for beekeeping, then this is expected to improve the way your site is ranked within search results when people search for the term 'beekeeping'.
+Google applies greater importance to websites that are linked to from other websites.
+If other reputable and relevant websites link to a page on your website as a reference resource, then this is expected to improve the way your site is ranked within search results.

 The relevance of your domain name

-This relates to having a web address (domain name) that is relevant to terms people search for.
-For example, the web address 'aucklandbeekeepingsupplies.co.nz' is expected to have a better ranking than 'abs.co.nz' for people who search for 'Beekeeping supplies in Auckland'.
+Your domain name should be clear and easy to remember.
 If you do not yet have your own web address, we can help you with this.
 You can either order a domain name online here or contact us using the details below.

 Also see: